 Elections Canada's duties cover matters relating to both electoral operations and regulatory compliance.

 - Administering federal electoral legislation, namely the Canada Elections Act (CEA) and the Referendum Act.

 - Exercising general direction and supervision over the conduct of elections and referendums

 - Maintaining the National Register of Electors and the Register of Future Electors

 - Ensuring that all election officers act with fairness, impartiality and in compliance with the CEA

 - Issuing to election officers the instructions that the CEO considers necessary for the administration of the CEA

 - Adapting any provision of the CEA if the CEO considers that an emergency, an unusual or unforeseen circumstance or an error makes an adaptation necessary, for the sole purpose of enabling electors to exercise their right to vote or enabling the counting of votes

-- Conducting public education and information programs on the electoral process for students at the primary and secondary levels.
+- Implementing public education and information programs to inform the general public about the electoral process

 - Carrying out studies on voting, including studies respecting alternative voting means, and devising and testing new voting processes for use in a future general election or by election, subject to the approval of House of Commons and Senate committees

 - Providing legal, technical, financial and administrative support to the independent commissions responsible for the periodic process of readjusting federal electoral boundaries to ensure that representation conforms to the Electoral Boundaries Readjustment Act